esmBot/esmBot/docs/custom-commands.md

 !!! tip

-    When using Node.js v23.6.0 or above, Node.js v22.6.0 or above with the `--experimental-strip-types` flag enabled, Deno, or Bun, it is possible to create commands using TypeScript instead of JavaScript.
+    When using Node.js v23.6.0 or above, Node.js v22.6.0 or above with the `--experimental-strip-types` flag enabled, or Deno, it is possible to create commands using TypeScript instead of JavaScript.
 To do so, simply create a file with a `.ts` extension instead of `.js`; the command will be loaded and handled at runtime as if it were a regular JavaScript command.

 ## Command Structure